 Uber, Lyft seen boosted by return of riders, but driver shortage, stubborn virus cloud outlook

-Aug 2 (Reuters) - Ride hailing companies Uber Technologies Inc (UBER.N) and Lyft Inc (LYFT.O) promised Wall Street they would be back on the road to profitability and growth by the time they reported second-quarter results this week, thanks to cost-cutting done to survive the pandemic.
+(Reuters) - Ride hailing companies Uber Technologies Inc and Lyft Inc promised Wall Street they would be back on the road to profitability and growth by the time they reported second-quarter results this week, thanks to cost-cutting done to survive the pandemic.

 Now, concerns over an ongoing driver shortage and the spreading Delta variant are clouding the outlook for making good on achieving profitable operations this year.